Skip to main content

 We use TailwindCSS to style the web components, which are isolated from your global CSS so that they do not affect the rest of your website.
 There are two ways to customise the styling:

-1. CSS Variables - For simple changes like colors, border radius, and font size.
+1. CSS Variables - For simple changes like colours, border radius, and font size.
 Override a few variables and all components update automatically.
-This is the quickest way to match your brand colors.
+This is the quickest way to match your brand colours.

 2. CSS Parts - For more in-depth control over individual elements within components.
 Use the ::part() selector to target specific buttons, icons, text, and other elements with full CSS flexibility.